 Here’s how to proceed:

 - Select Reset This PC.

-- Perform steps 6 to 8 in the previous method and wait for your device to restart and reset itself.
+- Follow steps 6 to 8 from the previous method, then wait for your device to restart and complete the reset.

 - When asked to select one of three options after your device has been reset, select Continue.